• Skip to primary navigation

 Instructions

-3. Bring a pot of salted water to a boil and cook the pasta according to instructions.
-Reserve ½ cup of pasta water.
+1. Cook the spaghetti: Bring a large pot of salted water to a boil.
+Add the spaghetti and cook according to the package instructions until al dente.
+Drain the pasta and set aside.
+Reserve about ½ cup of the pasta cooking water.

 • Prep Time: 10 minutes